Kampf turns lucky bounce into late winner, Leafs escape with victory over Blackhawks

 - Oops!Something went wrong.Please try again later.

+TORONTO — Defensive-minded Toronto Maple Leafs centre David Kampf has a knack for scoring big goals against his old team, the Chicago Blackhawks.

-TORONTO — A lucky bounce off the end boards to centre David Kampf with 80 seconds left on the clock allowed the Toronto Maple Leafs to escape with a 5-4 win against the Chicago Blackhawks on Saturday.
+The first-year Maple Leafs forward took advantage of a lucky bounce off the end boards to score with 80 seconds remaining to allow his team to escape with a 5-4 win before 18,934 at Scotiabank Arena on Saturday.

+This season Kampf has four goals, but two have been important ones against the Blackhawks.
+On Oct.
+27, he scored the tying goal to allow the Maple Leafs to win 3-2 in overtime in Chicago.

+"It doesn't matter," Kampf replied when asked if scoring against his old team was special.
+"It was a lucky bounce, and I had an open net."

-As Chicago goalie Kevin Lankinen went behind his net to stop Morgan Rielly's shoot-in, the puck caromed to Kampf for an easy game-winner against his old team.
+As Chicago goalie Kevin Lankinen went behind his net to stop Morgan Rielly's shoot-in, the puck caromed to Kampf for an easy game-winner.
 Lankinen gave up five goals on 26 shots.

 The Maple Leafs (19-8-2) blew a 4-1 lead they had built up early in the second period.
 But they fired only three shots on goal in the middle 20 minutes, and Chicago (10-15-2) cut into the lead near the end of the second period.

-Then Dominik Kubalik scored early in the third period, and Jake McCabe drifted a screen drive with 9:18 remaining in regulation time.
+Then Dominik Kubalik scored early in the third, and Jake McCabe drifted a screen drive with 9:18 remaining in regulation time.

-William Nylander scored once and assisted on two others, while John Tavares and Auston Matthews each chipped in a goal and an assist as the Maple Leafs won for just the second time in five outings without injured forward Mitch Marner.

-Marner (shoulder), Jason Spezza (suspension), Travis Dermott (shoulder) and Rasmus Sandin (knee) missed the victory before 18,934 at Scotiabank Arena.
+"I think we just lost track of our process, the way we want to play," said William Nylander, who led the way offensively with a goal and two assists.

+"I think we started to give pucks away and weren't able to get pucks deep and play behind their goal line, which is what led to the game opening up like that."

 The Hamilton, Ont., native also spent six seasons as an assistant coach with the AHL Toronto Marlies before moving to the Blackhawks organization.